If you're looking to strengthen either your personal recovery or your local group, this page is for you!

 - Compare your meeting to the Strong Meeting Checklist; how does the group compare and what needs to improve or change?

-- Does your home group have a secretary, treasurer, literature person, Lifeline representative, Intergroup representative, designated downloader and newcomer greeter?
+- If your meeting is a Face to Face meeting, does your meeting have a secretary, treasurer, literature person, Intergroup representative, designated downloader and newcomer greeter?
 If not, are you able to take on one of these positions?

 - See if your group would be willing and able to sponsor a workshop on an OA topic